 Knee replacement should be considered a last resort for the treatment of knee osteoarthritis.
 When deciding whether to have a knee replacement it is important for you to balance the severity of the current symptoms against the risks and expected outcomes from having surgery.
-Before considering a knee replacement you should also try non-surgical treatment.
-For people with moderate osteoarthritis there are very good results from physiotherapy programs and weight loss.
-Anti-inflammatories are the most effective tablets.
+Most people who have knee replacements are very happy, however, it is a big operation and the results can be variable.

+Your operation is performed under an anaesthetic.
+This can be either a spinal anaesthetic (injection in the back) or a general anaesthetic (completely asleep) or a combination of both.
 The risks of the anaesthetic will be explained to you prior to your operation by the anaesthetist.
 Your risks associated with the anaesthetic are largely related to your general health, so please let us know about all of your medical history.
-In particular we need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel and Warfarin).
+We need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel and Warfarin).
 These will need to be stopped or replaced some days prior to surgery.
 I am usually happy for people to stay on Aspirin.

 After the operation

 The morning after the operation a blood test will be done to check how much blood you have lost during your operation.
 If your blood count is low a transfusion may be recommended.

 It is very important to regain as much movement of the knee as soon as possible after the surgery.
 While these exercises may cause some pain and swelling around the knee, they are safe to do and will not do any harm to your new knee.